In June 2010, the Malta Independent reported on a gruesome tale which had recently been sweeping that island:

 “Mater Dei Hospital Management denies all these facts and condemns the circulation of such unfounded morbid news which is causing great pressure on the staff who work in the Hospital Mortuary,” it said.

-This salacious mortuary rumor was just another iteration of a years-old urban legend, one which we originally wrote about back in 2001.
+This salacious mortuary rumor was just another iteration of a years-old urban legend, one which we originally wrote about back in 2001 and has been expressed in many forms:

 Every society has its taboos, and engaging in sexual acts with the dead is one of our big ones.
 It seems only fitting that disgusting acts should carry their own penalty, something that repays the perpetrator for his perfidy.
 The notion of such contacts leaving the deviant’s genitals crawling with maggots satisfies our urge to see justice in kind.